plerk/Alien-Xenolith/README.md

 Alien distributions and modules.
 It differentiates itself from [Alien::Base](https://metacpan.org/pod/Alien::Base) mainly in that:

+- supports upgrades

+    With [Alien::Xenolith](https://metacpan.org/pod/Alien::Xenolith), the recipe for fetching, building and installing your alien library is separate from the Alien module itself, and also separate from your installer (unlike [Alien::Base](https://metacpan.org/pod/Alien::Base) where the fetch, build and install are an integral part of [Alien::Base::ModuleBuild](https://metacpan.org/pod/Alien::Base::ModuleBuild)).

+    This means that your XS module can request a more recent version of the library if it is available, or as an end user you can install a more recent version on the command line.

 - supports multiple platforms

     Out of the box, [Alien::Xenolith](https://metacpan.org/pod/Alien::Xenolith) is designed to create